Lime Christmas Tea Cookies Recipe

 - Green food coloring, optional

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the lime juice, lime peel and vanilla.
+Beat in the lime peel, lime juice and vanilla.
 Gradually add flour and mix well.
 Beat in food coloring.
 Stir in pistachios.
 Cover and refrigerate for 4 hours or until easy to handle.

 - 3. In a large bowl, combine confectioners' sugar, water and meringue powder; beat on low speed just until blended.
 Beat on high 4-5 minutes or until stiff peaks form.
 Divide in half; if desired, tint one portion green.
 Keep unused icing covered at all times with a damp cloth.
 If necessary, beat again on high speed to restore texture.

 - 4. Frost and decorate cookies as desired.
 Let stand at room temperature several hours or until frosting is dry and firm.
 Store in an airtight container.
 Yield: about 4 dozen.